-The number of shares of our common stock to be outstanding after this offering is based on shares of common stock outstanding as of June 30, 2021, and gives effect to the automatic conversion on a one-for-one basis of all outstanding shares of our preferred stock into shares of common stock effective immediately prior to the closing of this offering (the "Automatic Conversion").
+The number of shares of our common stock to be outstanding after this offering is based on 24,996,570 shares of common stock outstanding as of June 30, 2021, and gives effect to the automatic conversion on a one-for-one basis of all outstanding shares of our preferred stock into 4,471,316 shares of common stock effective immediately prior to the closing of this offering (the "Automatic Conversion").
 The number of shares of our common stock to be outstanding after this offering excludes:

-- shares of common stock issuable upon exercise of stock options outstanding as of June 30, 2021, with a weightedaverage exercise price of \$ per share: - shares of common stock subject to the settlement of Restricted Stock Units ("RSUs") outstanding as of June 30, 2021; - shares of common stock issuable upon the exercise of outstanding stock options granted subsequent to June 30, 2021, with a weighted-average exercise price of \$ per share; - shares of common stock reserved for future issuance under our 2021 Incentive Award Plan (the "2021 Plan"), as well as any automatic increases in the number of shares of our common stock reserved for future issuance under the 2021 Plan, which will become effective upon the effectiveness of the registration statement of which this prospectus forms a part, as more fully described in "Executive and Director Compensation-Equity Compensation-2021 Incentive Award Plan"; and shares of common stock reserved for future issuance under our Employee Stock Purchase Program (the "ESPP"), as well as any automatic increases in the number of shares of our common stock reserved for future issuance under the ESPP, which will become effective upon the effectiveness of the registration statement of which this prospectus forms a part, as more fully described in "Executive and Director Compensation-Equity Compensation-Employee Stock Purchase Plan".
+- 3,035,578 shares of common stock issuable upon exercise of stock options outstanding as of June 30, 2021, with a weighted-average exercise price of \$0.44 per share; - 2,887,064 shares of common stock subject to the settlement of Restricted Stock Units ("RSUs") outstanding as of June 30, 2021; - 1,169,167 shares of common stock subject to the settlement of RSUs granted subsequent to June 30, 2021; - 3,640,000 shares of common stock reserved for future issuance under our 2021 Incentive Award Plan (the "2021 Plan"), as well as any automatic increases in the number of shares of our common stock reserved for future issuance under the 2021 Plan, which will become effective upon the effectiveness of the registration statement of which this prospectus forms a part, as more fully described in "Executive Compensation-Equity Compensation Plans-2021 Incentive Award Plan"; and

+• 607,000 shares of common stock reserved for future issuance under our Employee Stock Purchase Program (the "ESPP"), as well as any automatic increases in the number of shares of our common stock reserved for future issuance under the ESPP, which will become effective upon the effectiveness of the registration statement of which this prospectus forms a part, as more fully described in "Executive Compensation-Equity Compensation Plans-2021 Employee Stock Purchase Plan".